-With Halloween just around the corner, The Texas Trauma Institute and Children's Memorial Hermann provide tips to make your Halloween night fun and safe.
+With Halloween just around the corner, The Red Duke Trauma Institute and Children's Memorial Hermann provide tips to make your Halloween night fun and safe.

 Be Seen on Halloween:

 - Wear bright and reflective colors and carry a flashlight or wear something that glows in the dark so drivers can easily spot trick-or-treaters.
 Make sure costumes are made from flame-retardant material.

 - Choose face paint instead of a mask.
 If you wear a mask, make sure that you are able to see in all directions.

 - Avoid sharp objects on costumes.

 Halloween is the second deadliest day of the year for pedestrians.
 More than twice as many children are killed in pedestrian accidents on Halloween night than any other day in the year.

 - Children under 12 should be accompanied by an adult to trick-or-treat and cross streets.

 - Cross the street at crosswalks and corners, using traffic signals.